JeremiahKaren/35percent.github.io/_posts/2017-09-20-elephant-castle-shopping-centre-update.md

 I am writing to object to the revised planning application for the redevelopment of the shopping centre and LCC campus at the Elephant & Castle (ref:16/AP/4458).

 Affordable Housing:
 This application does not propose a policy compliant affordable housing mix.
 Southwark's policy for the Elephant & Castle requires a minimum of 35% affordable housing, of which 50% must be social rented.
-The applicant is proposing a different tenure of housing, only 9% of which will be at social rent levels.
+The applicant is proposing a different tenure of housing, only 0.3% of which will be at social rent levels.

 Affordable retail & existing traders:
 The Council's strategic planning framework requires a minimum 10% affordable retail for new developments.
 Paragraph 5.1.7 of the Council's local planning policy (E&C SPD), further requires a number of "affordable retail units which are made available to existing occupiers displaced by development", in order to "ensure that development opportunities provide opportunities for existing and future SME businesses".
 The applicant's proposals fail to meet the Council's minimum 10% affordable retail requirement.

 Bingo Hall:
 Delancey is failing to make re-provision for the existing bingo hall.
-This provides community facilities for 500 local pensioners every day.
+This is an importsnt social and community facility for 500 local pensioners every day.
 This important facility must be retained in any new development in order to ensure that community benefits are not lost without being replaced.

 This application should not be considered by the Council until the above shortcomings have been addressed.